hsgarchive/hackdo/README.md

 Setup
 -----

-1. Grab the source code:
+1. Create a virtualenv (install the package if you haven't already), eg. `dev`

-       $ git clone git://github.com/hackerspacesg/hackdo.git
+       `$ virtualenv --no-site-packages dev`

-1. Since django has [a git mirror here](http://github.com/django/django), we can track it too.
-Checkout the django source we're running against:
+2. Grab the source code, and stick it in the virtualenv created above

-       $ git submodule init
+       `$ cd dev`
-       $ git submodule update
+       `$ git clone git://github.com/hackerspacesg/hackdo.git`

-   Note: if you already have a local checkout of the django's git mirror, pass it to `submodule update` via `--reference`.
-(RTM)
+3. Grab other dependencies, and install them in the virtualenv

-1. Grab other dependencies:
+       `$ cd ..`

-       $ pip install -r src/requirements.txt
+       `$ pip install -r hackdo/scripts/requirements.txt`

-1. Set up django's tables and migrations:
+4. Set up django's tables and migrations:

-       $ ./manage.py syncdb
+       `$ ./manage.py syncdb`
-       $ ./manage.py migrate --all
+       `$ ./manage.py migrate --all`

 Links
 -----